MiaadTeam/benchmark/README.md

 }).exec()
 ```

-we can consider that we just added sort for the cities population, and ommited the sort of provinces, but the query response time for the best cases has been increased by 6494%!
+we can consider that we just added sort for the cities population, and omitted the sort of provinces, but the query response time for the best cases has been increased by 6494%!

 ### mongo-express-rest:
-If you have done previous steps to seeding the MongoDB database just change directory to `mongo-express-rest`
+If you have done previous steps for seeding the MongoDB database just change directory to `mongo-express-rest`
-and started the server: `yarn start`
+and start the server: `yarn start`

 Then you need to just fetch the query:
   `hurl --variables-file .env ./http/getFiftyCitiesOfCountry.hurl --test`

 And the query path is:
   `src/mongo-express-rest/services/country/getFiftyCitiesOfCountry.service.ts`

-let's have a look:
+Let's have a look:
 ```
 return collections.countries?.aggregate(
     [